 Local Council Welfare Support Schemes

-Short-term or one-off support is often offered by local councils in an emergency or crisis.
-This can include a referral to a local foodbank, or the cost of utilities, essential clothing, essential appliances/white goods, essential furniture.
+Short-term or one-off support is often offered by local councils in an emergency or crisis, and often called hardship funds or household support grants.
+These can include a referral to a local foodbank, or the cost of utilities, essential clothing, essential appliances/white goods, essential furniture.

 - Bracknell Forest Council